spb71/portfolio-page/README.md

 ## Project Description

-This project is a placeholder webpage for an eventual website which is a portfolio of all the projects that I have done until now.
+This project is a placeholder webpage for an eventual website which is a portfolio of all the projects that I have completed until now.

 ## Screenshots